-The Harlequin Rasbora, a fascinating little fish, belongs to the family Cyprinidae.
+The harlequin rasbora, a prolific little fish, belongs to the family Cyprinidae.
 It comes from the Malay Peninsula, Thailand, and Sumatra.
-This, the most common and easy to keep member of the Rasbora family, was first imported into Europe in 1906, making its way to the rest of the world’s aquariums very soon after.
+It is the most common and the easiest-to-keep member of the rasbora family and was first imported into Europe in 1906, making its way to the rest of the world’s aquariums soon thereafter.

 |Origin||The Malay Peninsula, Thailand, and Sumatra|

 |Temperature||72 to 79 F (22 to 26 C)|

 The natural origins of the are the harlequin rasbora are the rivers and streams of the Malay Archipelago, Thailand, Kuala Lumpur, Selangor, Singapore, Borneo, and Sumatra.
 In the wild, these fish prefer peat swamps and gently flowing areas of forest streams and tributaries where vegetation is thick.
 Light in these areas is filtered by leaves and tends to be fairly dim.

 The water in the harlequin rasbora’s natural setting is extremely soft, and its temperature often rises quite high during the day and drops much lower at night.
 Currently, most of these colorful little fish have been raised on Florida tropical fish farms and in aquariums so their natural need for very soft water has somewhat abated.